aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 `oneTimeSetUp()` handles tasks that need to be executed only once before all tests, such as setting up the base environment and cloning the mainline kernel repository on the host machine, `setUp()` is called before each individual test.
-It ensures that the environment is properly configured for the specific test that will be executed.
+It contains the sequence of tasks that need to be done before every test in the test suite (in this case, the `kw build` integration test suite).

 ```bash
 function setUp()